-Like every other kid from Northern India, I was also infatuated by the Bollywood cinema, the glamour, the heart thumping songs, the action, and style close to Hollywood.
+Like every other kid from Northern India, I was also infatuated by the Bollywood cinema, the glamour, the heart-thumping songs, the action, and the style close to Hollywood.
 However, eventually, I got introduced to Malayalam movies, thanks to my mother and the cable connection that started broadcasting Asianet.

 Hence, I also watched Mammootty films featuring serious drama or action films.

-Although I preferred comedy flicks more, I also adored the way Malayalam film industry handled the art of cinema.
-Over the years, I have watched a lot of Malayalam films ranging from the classic ones to the modern era films.
+Although I preferred comedy flicks more, I also adored the way the Malayalam film industry handled the art of cinema.
+Over the years, I have watched a lot of Malayalam films ranging from classic ones to modern era films.

 Today, I will share the best Malayalam hit movies list of all time that I recommend everyone to watch once in their life.